vishwath96/ChatWithResume/README.md

 1. **Installation**: Clone the repository and install the necessary dependencies using the requirements.txt file.
 Additionally, execute the additional_requirements.py script to ensure all essential components are properly installed and configured.

 2. **Data Preparation**: Organize all the resume (pdfs) you have into a directory/folder.
+Additionally, you can add questions that you want to ask in a .txt file and pass it while running the script.

-3. **Usage**: Use the provided notebook and functions to interact with the ResumeQA system.
-Customize the prompts and parameters according to your specific requirements.
+3. **Usage**: Run the provided ChatWithResume.py script along with the directories where you have the Resumes and Sample Questions as arguments.

 4. **Explore**: Experiment with different questions and explore the capabilities of ResumeQA to extract valuable insights from resumes effortlessly.